Shabana-Tabassum/PyRepo/README.md

         Global Health Insights - Data collected By NHS This Visual gives you a complete analysis of Health issues based on Population, BMI, Total Cancer cases recorded globally.
         Select each country to get the data all in one screen.

+        UK Employment Dataset -
+        Report of UK Industries and Sub Industries and Jobs per City.

    Power BI Data Visualization